-Participants will read the 11 modules and complete the 11 quizzes in our online classroom, complete a Final Test at the end of the program to demonstrate mastery of the materials, and then print their Certificate of Completion, which documents eligibility to take the national certification examination.
+Participants will read and/or listen to the 11 modules and complete the 11 quizzes in our self-paced online classroom, complete a Final Test at the end of the program to demonstrate mastery of the materials, and then print their Certificate of Completion, which documents eligibility to take the national certification examination.
 This program will take between 8-10 self-paced hours to complete, depending on prior knowledge and experience.

 What is included in the NRCME Training Institute training program?

-Our program includes 730-day unlimited access to our online training course, which includes a 500+ sample question bank, a Pretest Review, a Study and Reference Guide, the 2014 and 2017 Medical Examiner Handbooks, and the Medical Examiner Report forms, all in PDF file format, available to download for offline review, searching, and printing.
+Our program includes 730-day (2-years) unlimited access to our online training course, which includes over 500 practice questions, a Pretest Review, a Study and Reference Guide, the 2014 and 2017 Medical Examiner Handbooks, and the Medical Examiner Report forms, all in PDF file format, available to download for offline review, searching, and printing.
 There are no printed books or videos that accompany the course, allowing us to provide users with a low-cost, high-quality training program.